faisalqureshi/webify/manual/introduction.md

 └── main.yaml
 ```

-The rendering context for file `a.md` will include information from both `main.yaml` and `a.yaml` files, in addition to information stored in its yaml front matter.
+The rendering context for file `a.md` will include information from both `main.yaml` and `a.yaml` files, in addition to the information stored in its yaml front matter.
 Say the contents of `main.yaml` are:

 ```
 ---